yuvrajdomun/yuvrajdomun.github.io/_posts/2028-10-31-DataStrategy.md

 4. The technology
 5. The data asset

-**What do we need to do.**
+**What do we need to do?**

 The next step is understanding the gaps within our organisation.
 The way we do this gap analysis is by generating analytics initiative.
-These are initiative that has the potential to directly impact key metrics: KPIs, OCR, etc. Making a backward pass through the data lifecycle with each initiative with help identify key vulnerabilities.
+These are initiative that has the potential to directly impact key metrics: KPIs, OCR, etc. Making a backward pass through the data lifecycle with each initiative to help identify key vulnerabilities.
 These vulnerabilities inform the strategic objectives: what we need to do as an organisation.

 How do you make data science and analytics work for you?
 Well, it starts with a good data strategy.
 A good data strategy helps us understand the following: